European Immigrant Crisis: The Difference Between The Immigration Issue In Europe And The United States

 Once the French government realized what was going on, they began sending the immigrants back.
 In the end, the French of the Italians had to arrive at an agreement in which they would attempt to minimize the number of immigrants crossing the Mediterranean.

 Spain had experienced problems going back as far as 1993, with refugees crossing between Morocco and Spain.
 As a consequence, the Spanish government decided to build a series of fences to keep them out.
-As reported by BBC News, Greece in 2012 constructed a long fence along a section of its border with Turkey that had seen large numbers of people crossing illegally.
+As reported by BBC News, Greece, in 2012, constructed a long fence along a section of its border with Turkey that had seen large numbers of people crossing illegally.

 An important point to note is that the places where people are most likely to be rejected for entry into Europe are not necessarily the places where most people try to get into Europe.
 The majority of immigrants try to come into Europe through airports, but most of those who were refused entry try to do so through land or sea crossings.